 Should you buy a home with termite damage?

-Glen Ramsey, a board-certified entomologist and technical services manager for Orkin says that termites don’t necessarily go away as easily as other types of pests.
-And that presents a challenge if you need to close sooner rather than later.
+Not everyone is as lucky, though.
+Glen Ramsey, a board-certified entomologist and technical services manager for pest-control brands like Orkin, says that termites don’t necessarily go away as easily as other types of pests.
+And that presents a challenge, especially if you need to close quickly.

 Get a specialized pest inspection